 Peter Litman has been a media consultant since 1998.
 He works in the cable television and Internet industries, most often on projects that involve licensing content and business planning.
 He has deep knowledge of affiliation agreements and retransmission consent agreements.
 He is very familiar with “most favored nation” provisions -- how the terms are interpreted and analyzed.

 He has a broad perspective on the issues, having worked and negotiated extensively on both the programmer and distributor sides of the cable television business.

-Recently he had been working with a major US broadcaster on its distribution strategy.
+In 2014 and 2015 he worked with a major US broadcaster on its distribution strategy.
 As part of this work, he has led and developed its distribution analytics function – addressing questions about which parts of its distribution (over-the-air, cable, telco, DBS) are most valuable and why.
 He had also assisted two different independent cable programming services with their analyses of their relationships with their distributors and has recommended approaches to maintain and improve the value of those relationships.

 In 2012 he worked on behalf of an innovative, high profile fiber-to-the-home service to secure retransmission consent agreements for its deployment of its service in its first commercial market.
 The deals were completed on time and on favorable terms.

 In 2011 and 2012 he worked with a public interest programmer whose service is distributed on both DirecTV and Dish Network to extend its distribution on cable, telco and over-the-top video platforms.
 He helped shepherd the programmer’s launch of its channel on the Roku platform.
 In this effort he has developed its sales presentation, set up and attended meetings with distributors and provided feedback on the development of mobile and other applications.